Well-being of Future Generations (Wales) Act

 The Parliamentary Commissioner for the Environment

-In New Zealand, the role of New Zealand’s Parliamentary Commissioner for the Environment was created by the Environment Act of 1986 and was part of wide ranging environmental reforms of the period.
+In New Zealand, the role of New Zealand’s Parliamentary Commissioner for the Environment was created by the Environment Act of 1986 and was part of wide-ranging environmental reforms of the period.
 The Commissioner is an independent Officer of Parliament – a standing shared by the Auditor General and the Ombudsman and is focused on providing advice to Parliament as a whole and to the public.
 The functions of the role are broadly defined.
 Indeed the Environment Act allows for the Commissioner to investigate ‘any matter in respect of which, in the Commissioner’s opinion, the environment may be or has been adversely affected.’
 The Commissioner also submits on proposed legislation that affects the environment.

 Commission for Future Generations (Disbanded Institution).

 In Israel, in March 2001, the Knesset – Israel’s parliament – established a Commission for Future Generations, an inter-parliamentary body to audit legislation on the impacts for coming generations.
-Specific focus on the creation of a dimension of the future that would be included in the primary and secondary legislation of the State of Israel, the Commission operated with a five year mandate to defend the needs and the rights of future generations.
+Specific focus on the creation of a dimension of the future that would be included in the primary and secondary legislation of the State of Israel, the Commission operated with a five-year mandate to defend the needs and the rights of future generations.

 One of the first steps in establishing the Commission for Future Generations was the need to define which policy areas were ‘of particular interest to future generations,’ as this was the wording of the law.
-Even though the Commission’s initiators were apparently not familiar with the concept of sustainability, it ended up with twelve policy areas that matched the principle components of sustainability.
+Even though the Commission’s initiators were apparently not familiar with the concept of sustainability, it ended up with twelve policy areas that matched the principal components of sustainability.

-The Commission effectively had informal veto power over lawmaking, similar to the impact of a filibuster in the US Congress.
+The Commission effectively had informal veto power over law-making, similar to the impact of a filibuster in the US Congress.
 The Israeli Commission for Future Generations was a significant initiative, the first explicit representation of future generations within government.